judus/argon/readme.md

 ### NullHandler (`ifExists()`)

-Using the `if()` method, won't throw an exception if the service does not exist.
+Using the `ifExists()` method, won't throw an exception if the service does not exist.

 ```php
 $container->ifExists('someService')->doSomething('Some message'); // Executes if 'someService' exists